Visual Studio 2013 Update 3 Release Notes

-Console projects can also be published directly from the Solution Explorer as WebJobs to Azure Websites.
+In addition, console projects can be published directly from the Solution Explorer as WebJobs to Azure Websites.

 ASP.NET Web API projects

-You can now provision a mobile service in the New Project dialog, instead of adding the service after the project has been created.
+You can now provision a mobile service in the New Project dialog, instead of adding the service after you create the project.

 /Zo Compiler Switch